Skip to main content

 Processes the user’s transcribed speech and visual input using a low-latency LLM.
 Tavus provides ultra-low latency optimized LLMs or lets you integrate your own.Configure the Large Language Model (LLM) layer

-Most layers are configurable via the Persona.
+Most layers are configurable via the PAL.

 Getting Started